DirectiveAthena/Documentation/Content/Programming/AthenaColor/Documentation/AthenaColor InitClass.md

 *property* InitClass.**decimalPlaces**:
 ^decimalPlaces
 - Used for rounding functions, to set the to be stored decimal places.
 Default is 3 decimal places

+---
+*property* InitClass.**stringSeperation**:
+^decimalPlaces
+- Used for string returns of colors, defines the separation character between values.
+Default is set to `;`